 The InVi SPIM’s compact, vibration-free and robust design to provides maximal stability during your long-term experiments.

 Tailored to fit your lab bench, this class 1 laser system does not require any air table or vibration compensation mechanism as all moving components are light-weighted and balanced with the motor technology.
 Maximal stability of focus and thermal conditions are also guaranteed.
 The proprietary piezo crawler stages ensure longevity and precision for a permanently accurate specimen positioning.
 Neither the images nor the natural growth behaviour of your sample are affected by the gentle image recording.

 Illumination and Detection

-The InVi SPIM can achieve a resolution close to 250 nm in xy, enabling subcellular resolution in living samples free of phototoxic effects.
+The InVi SPIM can achieve a resolution down to 255 nm in xy, enabling subcellular resolution in living samples free of phototoxic effects.

 The illumination optics comprise light-sheet generation by scanning a beam after passing a beam shaper unit for length and diameter adjustment.
 A Nikon CFI Plan Fluor 10x W 0.3 NA water immersion objective lens projects the light-sheet on the sample.
 The expandable and upgradable illumination setup allows a range of up to six lasers.
 The alignment-free light-source offers 40mW power output for each line.